drduh/macOS-Security-and-Privacy-Guide/README.md

 To block a domain, just add `0 facebook.com` (`0` means `0.0.0.0`, a null route)

-There are many lists of "bad" domains available online which you can paste in, just make sure each line starts with `0` or `127.0.0.1`, and the line `127.0.0.1 localhost` is included.
+There are many lists of domains available online which you can paste in, just make sure each line starts with `0` or `127.0.0.1`, and the line `127.0.0.1 localhost` is included.

-For examples, see <http://someonewhocares.org/hosts/zero/hosts>, [l1k/osxparanoia/blob/master/hosts](https://github.com/l1k/osxparanoia/blob/master/hosts) and [gorhill/uMatrix/blob/master/assets/umatrix/hosts-files.json](https://github.com/gorhill/uMatrix/blob/master/assets/umatrix/hosts-files.json).
+For examples, see [someonewhocares.org](http://someonewhocares.org/hosts/zero/hosts), [l1k/osxparanoia/blob/master/hosts](https://github.com/l1k/osxparanoia/blob/master/hosts) and [gorhill/uMatrix/hosts-files.json](https://github.com/gorhill/uMatrix/blob/master/assets/umatrix/hosts-files.json).

 #### dnsmasq